 Why Would You Want to Set Multiple Prices Per Product

 If you run an online business, you might have already known that a single product can come in a lot of variation.
 And not all of them costs the same.
-So while offering the customer a lot of options like different sizing, colors, you may also want to charge customers differently for each of the variety.
+So while offering the customer a lot of options like different sizing, colours, you may also want to charge customers differently for each of the varieties.

 For example, you can charge more for the XL size of a product than the S size.

 For circumstances like this, WooCommerce multiple prices per product can come in really handy.

 There are also other options like offering bundled products or add-ons to the original products for which you will need WooCommerce multiple prices per product feature.

 All in all, it is quite an important feature for both a single vendor or multi-vendor online shop.

 How to Set Multiple Prices per Product in WooCommerce